-You can acquire even more customers to your business by limiting the amount of information that they need to input in the forms.
+You can increase lead generation to your business by limiting the amount of information that they need to input in the forms.
 That’s how successful companies are built.
 It can certainly work for yours, too.
-Creating this ease of use for your customers.
+Creating ease of use for your customers.

-That’s because the social world we love come to know has brought us convenience across the web.
+That’s because the social media world that we love has brought us convenience across the web.

-Using social media giants to get customers to login to your site personalize your marketing campaigns.
+Using social media giants to get customers to log in to your site can personalize your marketing campaigns.
 An effective marketing strategy can be efficiently deployed when you see and address your customers not as a group, but as individuals.

-Since Pinterest started using this strategy, years ago they’ve increased their user database 100 fold easily.
+Since Pinterest started using this strategy several years ago, they’ve increased their user database 100 fold easily.
 Pinterest now has over 50 billion pins and millions of active, loyal users.

-I actually prefer to allow users to opt in with Google account over any other account for the simple fact that because with one Google account (Gmail), you can log into Google Analytics, YouTube, Google Drive, Google Docs, Blogger and more and there is a TON of useful data in there.
+I actually prefer to allow users to opt-in with their Google account over any other account for the fact that with a single Google account (Gmail), you can log into Google Analytics, YouTube, Google Drive, Google Docs, Blogger and more and there is a TON of useful data in there.

 Tip #5: Optimize to Convert

-If you want to convert the visitors that come to your landing pages and take your lead gen to the next level, you’ve got to continually optimize your landers.
+If you want to convert the visitors that come to your landing pages and take your lead generation to the next level, you must continually optimize your landing pages.

-The best way to do this is to test feature on your landing page such as the elements, including the headline, subtitles, bullet points, call-to-actions and more.
+The best way to do this is to test features on your landing pages, such as the elements, including the headline, subtitles, bullet points, call-to-actions, and more.

 Look at this as a prime piece of real estate in your marketing strategy.
-It’s up to you to take advantage of what to offer and experiment with what drives the best results.
+It is up to you to take advantage of what to offer and experiment with what drives the best results.

 People often think there is some magic recipe to get the perfect ad copy or highest converting lander up and running.

-Truth be told, it’s literally test anything and everything.
+Truth be told, it’s a case of testing anything and everything.
 Make a small change, test it, see how it does.
-It conversion increase, nice!
+If conversions increase, nice!
 If not, undo and try something else.

-But, there’s an aspect of your content marketing strategy that you have to set limits on.
+But, there is one aspect of your content marketing strategy that you must set limits on.
 It’s about who’s in charge of generating leads and who manages the sales process.